Authorize access to blobs using Microsoft Entra ID

 Assign Azure roles for access rights

-Azure Active Directory (Azure AD) authorizes access rights to secured resources through Azure RBAC.
+Microsoft Entra authorizes access rights to secured resources through Azure RBAC.
 Azure Storage defines a set of built-in RBAC roles that encompass common sets of permissions used to access blob data.
 You can also define custom roles for access to blob data.
 To learn more about assigning Azure roles for blob access, see Assign an Azure role for access to blob data.

-An Azure AD security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.
+A Microsoft Entra security principal may be a user, a group, an application service principal, or a managed identity for Azure resources.
 The RBAC roles that are assigned to a security principal determine the permissions that the principal has for the specified resource.
 To learn more about assigning Azure roles for blob access, see Assign an Azure role for access to blob data

 In some cases you may need to enable fine-grained access to blob resources or to simplify permissions when you have a large number of role assignments for a storage resource.
 You can use Azure attribute-based access control (Azure ABAC) to configure conditions on role assignments.
 You can use conditions with a custom role or select built-in roles.
 For more information about configuring conditions for Azure storage resources with ABAC, see Authorize access to blobs using Azure role assignment conditions (preview).
 For details about supported conditions for blob data operations, see Actions and attributes for Azure role assignment conditions in Azure Storage (preview).